morriswmz/doatools.py/README.md

 I made some notebooks that produce figures similar to those in my papers (may not be exactly the same due to the randomness of Monte Carlo simulations).
 You can browse them [here](examples/paper).
 These examples are not as complete as those in the MATLAB version.

+You can also view the full documentation [here](https://morriswmz.github.io/doatools.py/).

 ## Features

 * Several array design and difference coarray related functions.